Weather United Kingdom

 Favourite Locations (—)

-There are no weather warnings in force anywhere in the United Kingdom.
+There are currently no weather warnings in force across the UK.
+Updates will appear here.

 About the Met Office Weather Warnings

 BBC Weather carries two types of weather warnings issued by the Met Office: Warnings and Alerts.

 Warnings will be issued when severe weather is expected within the next 24 hours.

 Alerts will be issued more than 24 hours ahead of severe weather.

 There are three categories of event Red, Amber and Yellow - the most severe is Red.

 A Warning and an Alert of the same colour have the same severity but are forecast to arrive at different times.
 Thus, the difference between a Red Warning and a Red Alert is the lead time of the event.

 When a warning is in force, full information can be found at Met Office Weather Warnings